In the Sölvesborgs municipality two offshore wind power have been established in recent years: Blekinge Offshore and Taggen with different sizes.

 Main Outputs / Results

 First results are provided related to the number of jobs for the first five years and also 20 years ahead, mainly for maintenance and the subcontracting services.
-Also first numbers for how high investments have to be to create new jobs are available.
+The study also highlights first numbers about the level and hight of investments to create new jobs.

 The approach is transferable if sufficient data is available.
 The calculation costs are based on existing offshore wind farms and at least five years monitoring and experience with the sector.
 A shortcoming of the study could be the use of data provided by one company only.
 Also the regional costs and benefits of offshore wind have not been assessed.
 It is difficult to distinguish between temporary and permanent jobs although relevant for outputs.
 Multi-use approaches are not taken into account yet.